Layer Collapse Can be Induced by Unstructured Pruning: Related Works

-\paragraph{Entropy-Guided Pruning} Some works have already tried to propose entropy-based approaches to guide pruning.
-For convolutional neural networks, \cite{luo2017entropy} put forward an iterative filter pruning strategy in which the importance of each filter is calculated by their entropy-based channel selection metric.
+\textbf{Entropy-Guided Pruning.} Some works have already tried to propose entropy-based approaches to guide pruning.
+For convolutional neural networks, \citet{luo2017entropy} put forward an iterative filter pruning strategy in which the importance of each filter is calculated by its entropy-based channel selection metric.
 To recover performance, the pruned model is then fine-tuned.
-Also for CNNs, \cite{hur2019entropy} suggested an entropy-based method that determines dynamically during training the threshold by considering the average amount of information from the weights to output.
-Moreover, \cite{min20182pfpce} proposed a two-stage filter pruning framework, first intra-layer and then extra-layer.
-Given that the entropy is a measure of disorder, evidently, it identifies filters that mutually have low entropy: these can be considered \emph{redundant} and for instance, can be removed from the model.
-These approaches, despite reducing the layer's width, are not designed to explicitly remove entire layers.
+Also for CNNs, \citet{hur2019entropy} suggested an entropy-based method that determines dynamically during training the threshold by considering the average amount of information from the weights to the output.
+Moreover, \citet{min20182pfpce} proposed a two-stage filter pruning framework, first intra-layer and then extra-layer.
+Given that the entropy is a measure of disorder, evidently, it identifies filters that mutually have low entropy: these can be considered redundant and can be removed from the model.
+These methods reduce width, not depth.
+EASIER~\citep{quetu2024simpler} proposed an entropy-based importance metric to collapse low‐information layers and reduce network depth.
+By measuring per-layer neuron entropy, they identify layers whose activations lie almost entirely in a linear or inactive regime and remove them wholesale.
+Although this approach relies on an entropy-based metric, it performs structured layer removal rather than applying unstructured weight pruning to directly lower entropy values.
+Similarly, recent work~\citep{lin2024mlp} shows that certain self-attention blocks in Vision Transformers exhibit low feature entropy and can be merged into their subsequent MLPs without harming accuracy.
+In their approach, entropy is used as a post-hoc scoring metric: layers with lower entropy are identified as redundant and directly removed, but the method itself does not attempt to reduce entropy during training.
+By contrast, in our framework, unstructured pruning actively drives the entropy of neurons and layers downward, allowing them to naturally reach a linearizable state in which they can be safely removed.
+By prioritizing pruning connections in low-entropy layers, EGP~\citep{liao2023can} is also an unstructured entropy-guided pruning method that reduces DNN depth.
+Nevertheless, when EGP performs unstructured pruning, it classifies rectifier states into fewer categories than ours and does not account for the entropy of individual neurons.